noelboss/Podcast/readme.md

 * Update the information in your iTunes Account to refflect the new feed URL

 #Changelog
+* 0.5.3
+ * Fixed Issue #6 – duration in xml is filesize

 * 0.5.2
  * Fixed Issue #18 – HTML errors and removed automatic preload of video and audio files
  * Fixed dimensions of poster-image